databio/pypiper/doc/source/tutorials-first.rst

 That's it!
 By running commands through ``run()`` instead of directly in bash, you get a robust, logged, restartable pipeline manager for free!

-There's more information about ``shell=True`` later.

-To see an example of a simple pipline, look in the `example_pipelines` folder in this respository, which are thoroughly commented to act as vignettes.
+To see an example of a simple pipline, look in the `example_pipelines` folder in this respository (also listed here under tutorials), which are thoroughly commented to act as vignettes.
 This is the best way to learn how to use Pyipiper.